kristindong/MechaCar_Statistical_Analysis/README.md

 ![total_summary](total_summary.png)

+The current manufacturing data suggests that in total, the suspension coils meet this design specification because the variance is 62 PSIs, which is below the 100 threshold.

 Summary statistics by manufacturing lots:

 ![lot_summary](lot_summary.png)

-The current manufacturing data suggests that Lot 3 does not meet this design specification since it has a variance of 170.
-However, the variance for all  suspension coils is 62 PSIs, which is below the 100 threshold.
-Hence, in total they meet the design requirement.
+Based on the above criteria, lots 1 and 2 meet the design requirement but lot 3 does not.

+## T-Tests on Suspension Coils